uniqueshiv/sendxo/README.md

 # sendxo
-Sendxo is web application which is used to send the files and folder by cloud.
+Sendxo is web application which is used to send the files and folder by cloud in dev.